IshanAcharya/T2A2_APIWebServer/README.md

 Relationships:

 * One-to-Many relationship with Purchase: Each product can be associated with multiple purchases, established through the `purchases` relationship
-    * Cardinality: One-to-Many (One product can be associated with multiple purchases)
+    * Cardinality: One-to-Many (One or many products can be associated with one purchase)
     * Directionality: Product (One) -> Purchase (Many)

 * One-to-Many relationship with Alert: Each product can be associated with multiple alerts, established through the `alerts` relationship